 |5||The types of analysis available for the event type.
 Network events can use all three types of analysis: text, packet, and file.
 Log and endpoint events use only text analysis.|

 |6||These options vary for the different types of analysis.
-They are discussed in detail in Analyze Events in the Event Analysis View.|
+They are discussed in detail in Examine Events in the Event Analysis View.|

-|9||Reopen the Event list panel or the Event Meta panel if you have closed it.|
+|9||Reopens the Events panel or the Event Meta panel if you have closed it.|

-|10||Event Header, which provides summary information about the event.
+|10||The Event Header provides summary information about the event.
 This information is different for the different event types (packet, log, and endpoint).|

 |11||The event data (sometimes called a payload for packets).
 The event data for a log event or endpoint event is typically a line of text from the raw log rather than request and response shown for a packet.|

 |12||The Event Meta panel lists the meta keys and values found in the data.
-Some meta data are searchable; they have a binoculars icon, which you can click to see the associated data highlighted in the event data (see Analyze Events in the Event Analysis View.|
+Some meta data are searchable; they have a binoculars icon, which you can click to see the associated data highlighted in the event data (see Examine Events in the Event Analysis View.|